webqit/keyval/README.md

 **Expiry**

 * Standard hash-level TTL is enforced natively by Redis.
-* Field-level expiry is supported (when a namespace-level TTL is set).
+* Field-level expiry is supported (when a namespace-level TTL is set and `options.fieldLevelExpiry` is set).
 * Expired keys are removed lazily on next access.

 **Typical use cases**